naviter/seeyou_file_formats/OpenAir_File_Format_Support.md

 #### AA: Airspace Activation Times

 *Optional.* Use [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) time interval format to express the time when the airspace is active.
-Only the time interval format is allowed and must be specified in UTC (Zulu) time, no local or time offsets are supproted. `NONE` token can be used to indicate the unspecified start or end time of the airspace activation.
+Only the time interval format is allowed and must be specified in UTC (Zulu) time, no local or time offsets are supported. `NONE` token can be used to indicate the unspecified start or end time of the airspace activation.
 In case of `NONE/NONE`  this airspace is included in the data but will be shown when the activation time is supplied (e.g. by NOAM).

 ```
 AA 2023-12-16T12:00Z/2023-12-16T13:00Z